pyaenaykha/privacy-policy/README.md

 1. Introduction

-Welcome to Thailand Stock App ("we", "our", "us").
+Welcome to Thailand House Coding ("we", "our", "us").
 We are committed to protecting your privacy.
 This Privacy Policy explains how we handle your information when you use our mobile application (the "App").

 2. Information We Collect